xfbs/awesome/readme.md

 #### Hubski: [`hubski.com`](http://hubski.com), ★★★★☆

-*A community for sharing thoughtful information and conversation*.
+> A community for sharing thoughtful information and conversation.

 Similar to [Lobsters](#lobsters), but focussed on science in general.